Introduction

 The benefits of natural ingredients

 Dietary supplements containing natural ingredients, such as green tea and centella asiatica, can help manage water retention in the knee.
 These ingredients promote diuresis and improve blood circulation.
-For more information on supplements designed to combat water retention, check out our collection of supplements for fighting water retention.
+For more information on supplements designed to combat water retention, consult our collection of supplements to fight water retention.

 The specific formulas of D-LAB NUTRICOSMETICS

-The dietary supplements from D-LAB NUTRICOSMETICS, such as the Pro-Collagen Slimming Kiwi and the Action Capitons, are particularly effective for managing water retention at the knee level thanks to their natural ingredients and specific formulas.
+D-LAB NUTRICOSMETICS dietary supplements, such as Pro-Collagen Slimming Kiwi and Cellulite Action, are particularly effective for managing water retention around the knee thanks to their natural ingredients and specific formulas.

 Pro-Collagen Slimming Kiwi

-The D-LAB Pro-Collagen Slimming Kiwi combines collagen peptides with mate and fructo-oligosaccharides to reduce cellulite, firm the skin, and manage weight.
+D-LAB's Kiwi Pro-Collagen Slimming combines collagen peptides with mate and fructo-oligosaccharides to reduce cellulite, firm the skin, and manage weight.
 This formula also promotes collagen synthesis, essential for skin firmness.
-For more information on the importance of collagen and water retention, check out our product collagen and water retention.
+For more information on the importance of collagen and water retention, see our product collagen and water retention

 Action Capitons

 The Action Capitons program contains 28 active ingredients that fight against cellulite and water retention.
-Among them, fennel, ash tree, and yellow gentian promote the elimination of excess water, while dandelion and chicory support detoxification.
-Also discover our cure for excess water.
+Among them, fennel, ash, and yellow gentian promote the elimination of excess water, while dandelion and chicory support detoxification.
+Also discover our treatment for excess water

 How dietary supplements help with detoxification and improving circulation

-Dietary supplements help with detoxification by stimulating the body's natural functions and promoting the elimination of toxins.
-They also improve blood circulation, which reduces fluid accumulation in tissues.
-For an effective weight loss drain, check out our product effective weight loss drain.
+Dietary supplements help detoxification by stimulating the body's natural functions and promoting the elimination of toxins.
+They also improve blood circulation, which reduces fluid accumulation in the tissues.
+For an effective slimming drain, check out our product effective slimming drain

 VI.
 Prevention of water retention in the knee